Unity-Technologies/SynthDet/docs/UnityGroceriesRealWorld.md

 ## Dataset Collection

 To take the photos for the dataset, we devised a strategy to vary object selection, placement, lighting, and background.
-After a few test shoots, we realized that major barriers to randomness of placement and object selection were the actual humans doing the selecting and placing.
-Hence, planning on how to randomize while taking photos became highly important, and something we did before taking photos.
+We found that we, the humans, needed more humans and a better strategy to randomize more thoroughly and faster.
+This new strategy is what is outlined.

 To provide a mix of lighting and backgrounds, We chose five locations with to take the photos.
 These were: